xlch88/YouTubeTweak/FUNCTIONS.md

 ### View Extension Information and Project Entries

+Default: `Always shown` | Version: `v1.0.0 (2025-05-19)`

-The General page shows the extension name, version number, build time, and entries for the project home page, changelog, and issue feedback.
+The General page shows the extension name, version number, build time, and the commit corresponding to the current version.
+It also provides entries for the project home page, changelog, issue feedback, and sponsorship.
+The Safari version uses the YouTweak name and corresponding icon, while other versions display YouTube Tweak.

+Clicking the sponsorship entry displays a sponsorship prompt card, which can also be closed directly.

 Suitable use cases: